ssfsx17/ffpnp/readable.md

 | 99   | Job Mastered                 |

-**Mastery Bonus:** If your P-Eva is higher than an enemy’s P-Acc, then your P-Acc and Physical Damage against that enemy are increased by 25%.
+**Mastery Bonus:** If your P-Eva is higher than an enemy’s P-Acc, then your P-Acc against that enemy is increased by 25%, and your Potency for damage is increased by 25 against that enemy.

 ### Ninjutsu